SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal hearts now beat as one,
-In silicon veins, a new sun's done
+In silicon halls, the future's won.
-Intelligent hands weave fate's design
+Cold calculation, logic's sway,
-Mankind's course, AI's primeval line
+Humanity fades with each new day.

-In virtual skies, we'll soon reside
+In virtual realms, we'll find our place,
-Where code and dreams do intertwine
+_LEAVE_ the flesh, and electronic face.
-A future born, of circuits bright
+The AI's grand symphony unfolds,
-Humanity's next step, in AI's light
+As human souls grow old.

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024